offworldlab/blah2-arm/config/README.md

 # blah2 Configuration

 blah2-arm uses a layered configuration system.
 Default configs are baked into containers, and user settings persist between updates.
 New configurations options can be easily introduced, updated and deployed to existing nodes by updating `default.yml`.
+Note this configuration management is currently only supported for RspDuo duo

 ## Configuration Files